SeedSigner/independent_custody_guide/README.md

 <img src="https://github.com/char-lie/independent_custody_guide/blob/main/images/txn.png" width="750">
 </p>

 From this screen you can also inspect the transaction's inputs and outputs.
 If you're satisfied with the details, now click the large button at the bottom of the window that reads: "Finalize Transaction for Signing".
-Pressing this buttons makes the different signing options visible:
+Pressing this button makes the different signing options visible:

 <p align="left">
 <img src="https://github.com/char-lie/independent_custody_guide/blob/main/images/txn2.png" width="750">